dimitris47/chores/README.md

 # chores

 Chores is a very simple and also very lightweight to-do application.

+HOW TO INSTALL:

+- WINDOWS SYSTEMS:

+Run the latest <code>.exe</code> file.
+If after the installation the program doesn't start, install <code>vc_redist.exe</code> from the installation folder.

+- UNIX SYSTEMS:

+a. from source:

+1. Donwload the code or clone the repo
+2. Open extracted directory in terminal and run:
-Install from source with `qmake chorespp.pro CONFIG+=release && make && sudo make install && make clean`.
+   <code>qmake chorespp.pro CONFIG+=release && make && sudo make install && make clean</code>

+You might need to install <code>libqt5gui5</code>, <code>g++</code> and <code>make</code> packages to your system before compiling.

+b.
+Debian & Debian-based systems:

+Download the latest <code>.deb</code> file from releases and run it with your package manager.

+c.
+RPM-based systems:

+Download the latest <code>.rmp</code> file and run it with your package manager.

+You might need to install the <code>libqt5gui5</code> package before running the <code>.deb</code> file.